Greggs Vegan Sausage Roll Recipe (Copycat)

 Some Useful Tips

 • You can create any size or shape by using the same ingredients.
-Very long thin sausages can be made and then cut into bite-size pieces.
+Long, thin sausages can be made and cut into bite-size pieces.

-• You can add more ingredients under sausages, such as red onion chutney.
+• You can add more ingredients to sausages, such as red onion chutney.

-• If there is extra pastry, you can use a sharp knife and cut the extra edges to create a lattice pattern.
+• You can use a sharp knife to cut the edges to create a lattice pattern if there is extra pastry.

 • Increase the number of ingredients if you want to make Greggs Vegan Sausage Roll for more than four people.